janpaul1988/angular-demo/README.md

 - **MariaDB**: A fast, open-source relational database for storing application data.
 - **Spring WebFlux**: A reactive programming framework for building non-blocking REST APIs.
 - **SpringDoc OpenAPI**: Automatically generates API documentation and provides a Swagger UI for testing endpoints.
+- **Testcontainers**: Used for spinning up lightweight, disposable containers for integration testing, ensuring consistent and isolated test environments.

+---

+### Why This Update Works

+1. **Testcontainers Integration**:
+   - Highlights the use of Testcontainers for testing MariaDB and other components in isolation.
+   - Emphasizes the reliability and reproducibility of your integration tests.

+2. **Consistency with Features Section**:
+   - Aligns with the updated **Features** section, ensuring consistency in how technologies are described.

+3. **Focus on Testing**:
+   - Adds value by showcasing your robust testing practices, which are critical for modern backend development.

+Let me know if you’d like further refinements! 😊

 ### Frontend